Jabra Elite 10 Gen 2 Headphones Review

 Sony WF-1000XM5 Truly Wireless

-The Jabra Elite 10 Gen 2 True Wireless and Sony WF-1000XM5 Truly Wireless are both premium earbuds with virtual surround sound and EQ to suit your taste.
+The Jabra Elite 10 Gen 2 and the Sony WF-1000XM5 Truly Wireless are both premium earbuds with virtual surround sound and EQ to suit your taste.
 The noise isolation is close between them, but the Jabra have a less invasive in-ear fit than the Sony, which some people might find more comfortable than the deep-fitting memory foam tips for the Sony.
 The Jabra's mic sounds better and handles background noise better than the Sony if you take a lot of calls.
-However, the Sony headphones' continuous battery life outlasts the Jabra's continuous battery life and the Sony support LDAC.
+However, the Sony headphones' continuous battery life outlasts the Jabra's continuous battery life, and the Sony support LDAC.
 Jabra's unique 'smart case' lets you connect your earbuds to wired sound sources.
+You can benefit from LE Audio with compatible devices using the Jabra, though.

-The Jabra Elite 8 Active Gen 2 True Wireless represent a better value than the Jabra Elite 10 Gen 2 True Wireless.
+The Jabra Elite 8 Active Gen 2 represent a better value than the Jabra Elite 10 Gen 2.
 While both buds offer a comfortable, stable fit, the 8 are designed for more rugged use, featuring an IP68 rating against dust and water damage.
-Both share similarly balanced sound profiles, which you can tweak via the companion app's graphic EQ and presets.
 Although you'd expect the 10, Jabra's flagship earbuds, to perform better in noise isolation, we found that there was practically very little difference in performance between them, with the 8 performing slightly better in our full-range testing.
-As a result, there's not much to justify the additional outlay on the 10 unless you're dead set on their Dolby Atmos head tracking capabilities or prefer their oblong-shaped tips.
+As a result, there's not much to justify the additional outlay on the 10 unless you're dead set on their Dolby Atmos head-tracking capabilities or prefer their oblong-shaped tips.

-The Jabra Elite 10 Gen 2 True Wireless and Apple AirPods Pro (2nd generation) Truly Wireless are both solid noise cancelling earbuds, with the Apple performing a bit better.
+The Jabra Elite 10 Gen 2 and the Apple AirPods Pro 2 are both solid noise cancelling earbuds, with the Apple performing a bit better.
 The Jabra offer more flexibility via their app, like a comprehensive EQ and sidetone (especially for Android users who can't access Apple's iOS-exclusive features).
 They have a longer continuous battery life than the Apple headphones, but if you have an iOS device, the H2 chip's seamless integration is compelling for its ease of use.
 However, there's no denying that the Jabra are more flexible with the 'smart case' that lets you connect to wired and Bluetooth sound sources.

 Video